microsoft/mscclpp/docs/index.rst

 Welcome to MSCCL++'s documentation!
 ===================================

 MSCCL++ is a GPU-driven communication stack for scalable AI applications.
+It is designed to provide a high-performance, scalable, and customizable communication stack for distributed GPU applications.

 Getting Started
 ---------------
-- Follow the :doc:`installation instructions <getting-started/quickstart>` for your platform of choice.
+- Follow the :doc:`quick start <getting-started/quickstart>` for your platform of choice.
 - Take a look at the :doc:`tutorials <getting-started/tutorials/index>` to learn how to write your first mscclpp program.

 .. toctree::